-To receive the Audited Financial Statements for the financial year ended 31 May 2015 together with the Reports of the Directors and Auditors thereon.
+- To receive the Audited Financial Statements for the financial year ended 31 May 2016 together with the Reports of the Directors and Auditors thereon.

-(Please refer to Note 1)

-2. To approve the payment of Directors' fees of RM198,000.00 for the financial year ended 31 May 2015.

-- To consider and, if thought fit, to pass with or without modifications the following resolutions as Ordinary Resolutions:- - (a) "THAT Mr Guan Kok Beng, who retires pursuant to Article 126 of the Company's Articles of Association, be and is hereby re-elected as a Director of the Company."
+(Please refer to the Reports of the Directors and Auditors thereon. - 2.
+To approve the payment of Directors' fees of RM206,000 for the financial year ended 31 May 2016.
+Resolution 1 - 3.
+To consider and, if thought fit, to pass with or without modifications the following resolution as Ordinary Resolution:-

-(b) "THAT Mr Guan Kim Heng, who retires pursuant to Article 126 of the Company's Articles of Association, be and is hereby re-elected as a Director of the Company."
+"THAT Mr. Sim Yee Fuan, who retires pursuant to Article 126 of the Company's Articles of Association, Resolution 2 be and is hereby re-elected as a Director of the Company."